Holocraft/Emaily/README.md

 This web app gives you the ability to get feedback from your users/customers via email survey.

-This is a project made from a full stack tutorial by Stephen Grider.

 #### To add test credits with Stripe:
 * input any email address
 * use credit card number "4242 4242 4242 4242"